mattfoster/mattfoster.github.com/_posts/2009-1-30-git-ready-and-the-zsh-prompt.markdown

 ---
 title: Git Ready and the ZSH Prompt
-layout: post
 categories:
 - zsh
 - git
+- github
+- prompt
+layout: post
 ---
 Git is one of those programs, like, say [vim](http://www.vim.org/ "welcome home : vim online"), which contains more functionality than it seems humanly possible to grasp.
 Thankfully, there are sites like [gitready](http://gitready.com/ "git ready &raquo; daily tips for the noob to the guru"), which are designed to help us mere mortals to grasp the awesomeness.